caglarcakan/stimulus_neural_populations/README.md

 ### License

-This project is licensed under the BSD 2 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under BSD 2 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 * This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) with the project number 327654276 (SFB 1315) and the Research Training Group GRK1589/2.